JoelOlu206/D2X_DevOps_Assignment/README.md

 ### Challenges Faced

 **1. Usage of AI**
-when i faced issues with compatibilty or unfamiliar tools, i used AI as assistance to find workarounds and to understand concepts.
+When I faced issues with compatibilty or unfamiliar tools, i used AI as assistance to find workarounds and to understand concepts.
 For example, identifying HyperKIT as a viable Minikube driver for macOS 12 after Docker Desktop and Colima both failed.
 Solutions were all verified and executed manually.

 **2. Docker Desktop incompatibility**